hasura/graphql-engine/manual/custom-microservices/connecting-to-postgres-from-microservice.rst

    notify.twilio.accountsid------|
    notify.msg91.key--------------|

 While you can add hostname, port, username, password to your code, it is not recommended to do so.
-Especially it is not recommended to add username, password etc. to your code, since they are going to be committed into a git repository and made public.
+Especially username, password etc. should not be added as it is to your code, since they are going to be committed into a git repository.

-The recommended way is to access these parameters as environment variables.
-Hasura provides a convenient method to make these parameters available as environment variables.
+The standard practice is to access these parameters as environment variables and Hasura provides a convenient method to do so.
+Let's look at the steps to add these environment variables.

-The following section assumes that you have a Hasura cluster and project ready, with at least one microservice.
+(The following section assumes that you have a Hasura cluster and project ready, with at least one microservice [say ``app``])

-Let's say the microservice is called ``app``.

-1. Edit ``k8s.yaml`` file inside ``microservices/app`` directory and add the highlighted section:
+1. Edit ``k8s.yaml`` file inside ``microservices/app`` directory and add the highlighted code:

    .. code-block:: yaml
       :emphasize-lines: 23-37